Understand the simple maths that underpins bonds and you’ll understand why it makes sense to include bonds in your investment portfolio.

 This online tool enables you to build a portfolio of XTBs and see exactly what income you could receive.
 It allows you to pick up to 10 XTBs and chart the income you would receive year to year, and over the lifetime of your chosen bonds.

 You may elect to use one of our ‘starter portfolios’; each of which is a portfolio of pre-selected XTBs developed by our CIO, Ian Martin.
 These portfolios help take the guesswork out of investment selection.
 Each starter portfolio has up to five individual XTBs.
 You can choose one of these portfolios and, if desired, add other XTBs to it, or you can create your own portfolio.
 Use the Cash Flow Tool to model your decisions and ensure the cash flow is appropriate for you.

-The results are presented in an interactive graph that displays your coupon payments across the lifetime of investment, or across a single year.
-It shows exact payment dates and coupon amounts, as well as income and capital outlay of the portfolio and net return; this way you can track how your XTB portfolio will perform over time.
+The results are presented in an interactive graph that displays your income payments across the lifetime of investment, or across a single year.
+It shows exact payment dates and income payments, as well as income and capital outlay of the portfolio and net return; this way you can track how your XTB portfolio will perform over time.
 No magic, just total transparency.